slyall/www-darkmere/content/linux.conf.au_guide.md

 facilities for children and couples will usually be assigned separate rooms.
 Sometimes there are options for double/large rooms with ensuites however.

-If the accomidation is any distance from the venue the conference will usually provide buses between the two and sometimes also to "town" (or where ever the local restuarants are) and back to the accomidation in the evening.
+If the accommodation is any distance from the venue the conference will usually provide buses between the two and sometimes also to "town" (or where ever the local restaurants are) and back to the accommodation in the evening.

 ### Registering